1 John 2:18-21

 Words are important.
 Actions are also important.

-As we cross the bridge into 2012, let us walk humbly with our God, trusting that He will help us to: care deeply, give freely, think kindly, act gently and be at peace with the world.
+As we cross the bridge into 2013, let us walk humbly with our God, trusting that He will help us to: care deeply, give freely, think kindly, act gently, and be at peace with the world.
+HAPPY NEW YEAR TO ALL!

-Deacon Brian Clements was formerly a member of the staff at Mater Dolorosa Retreat Center in Sierra Madre, California.
+Deacon Brian Clements is a retired member of the staff at Mater Dolorosa Retreat Center in Sierra Madre, California.